Why a Tanzania Safari?

 Mahale Mountains is accessible throughout the year, however the best time to visit is during the dry season, July to October.
 It is the time when chimpanzees are easily spotted.
 It is best to avoid the rainy months of April and May as most lodges are closed.
 Also, the chances to spots the chimps are less.

 Mahale Mountains is world well known for its Chimpanzee.
 Aside from chimpanzees, you can see different animals, for example, leopards, hippos, crocodiles, monkeys, alongside woodland flying creatures at Mahale.

 You can additionally visit the shoreline on the shores of Lake Tanganyika, watch the stunning sun rise and sun set on the horizonof Lake Tanganyika.

 How to get there?

-Mahale Mountains National Park is one of the remote national park of Tanzania.
+Mahale Mountains National Park is one of the remote national parks of Tanzania.
 However, it’s engaging perspective and encompassing with the chimpanzee makes it one celebrated traveler destination of Tanzania.
-Anyway there no street routes accessible to Mahale Mountains and the best way to visit it is through conduits or aviation routes.
+Anyway, there no street routes accessible to the Mahale Mountains and the best way to visit it is through conduits or aviation routes.